HOW TO REPAIR YOUR DAMAGED PHOTOS!

 A question that comes up often is why photo repair can be so expensive.
 Like with photography, many people do not understand the amount of time, work and knowledge, not to mention expense that goes into learning these crafts.
 That being said, having numerous photos repaired can add up quickly, I have seen quotes from companies starting at $250.00 just for one image regardless of how complex it is.
 Others charge you based off the size of the image.
 Prices will vary.
 I try to keep my prices affordable because I believe it is more important for people to have their photos repaired than choosing to let them fade away due to repair costs.
 Visit glanderos.com/photo-repair for more info.

 I have had a few clients tell me they sent images to a large, well known company which touts photo repair, but when they got their photos back, they were very disappointed.
 In my opinion, some of these companies with a photo department do a basic "photo repair" and anything beyond that is a crap shoot.
+Others do amazing work.
 There is a big difference between touch up and repair.
-There are many options out there and some do amazing work.
 When I work on a photo, I put passion into every single image.
 I treat it as though it were my own.
 Depending on the repair, it can take hours and sometimes days to fix one image.
 I consider it a privilege to be able to help resurrect a special photo and I will take whatever time needed and I will never rush or take short cuts that jeopardize quality.
 I think that is the difference, if you care enough, you will work hard and the results will show.

 If you have questions about a photo you are considering fixing or need photos repaired, please feel free to contact me and we can discuss your options.
 You can send me the image to look at and I will view it on a large monitor and give you an honest assessment.